 Scaling and root planing is a process of removing plaque and tartar from the deep pockets of your gums.
 Normal gums do not have deep pockets, only detached and infected gums.
 After removing the infection, your gums will begin their natural healing process.

 Bleeding gums are a common dental problem that we address in our dental office.
 We believe that the more knowledge you have about this condition, the easier it will be for you.
-Hopefully we can answer all of your questions about bleeding gums so that you can better understand your condition and take steps to improve your oral health.
+Hopefully, we can answer all your questions about bleeding gums so that you understand your condition and take steps to improve your oral health.

 Is poor or inconsistent oral health what causes gums to bleed?